How To Feed A Loon

 Sprinkle with salt and then pepper.
 The more pepper you use, the more ‘kick’ the potatoes will have.

-Next, add another tbsp of oil, and then repeat the process.
+Next, add another tablespoon of oil, and then repeat the process.

 Two hands placing cubed potatoes on a piece of foil for oven-roasted potatoes in foil.